Home » Computer Guides » Email Guides » A Basic Guide To Using Email

 Look for a button labelled something like Compose, New, New Message, etc.

-To start a new email in Gmail, click the COMPOSE button.
+To start a new email in Gmail, click the Compose button.

 Outlook.com New Message button marked.

-And to start a new email in Outlook.com, click the NEW MESSAGE button.
+And to start a new email in Outlook.com, click the New Message button.

-The New Email Window.
+The New Email Window Opens.

 The new email message window has three basic sections.